-“Using unexpected variables such as vellum, concrete or acrylic (to mimic Lucite) can bring a modern feel to your event,” says Jacin Fitzgerald, owner of Jacin Fitzgerald Events.
-“Acrylic chairs allow all the elements around them to shine as they are quite literally transparent!”
 The look of a floating ceremony built on top of a garden fountain helped bring a modern edge to this setup with the addition of acrylic ghost chairs.
+"Using unexpected variables such as vellum, concrete, or acrylic (to mimic Lucite) can bring a modern feel to your event," says Jacin Fitzgerald, owner of Jacin Fitzgerald Events.
+"Acrylic chairs allow all the elements around them to shine as they are quite literally transparent!"

-A trend that doesn’t look like it’s going anywhere anytime soon is outfitting your bridal party in various (and chic!) bridesmaids dresses.
-It's a feature that will add a whimsical element to your wedding day and the photos.
+A trend that doesn’t look like it’s going anywhere anytime soon is outfitting your bridal party in various (and chic) bridesmaid dresses.
+It's a feature that will add a whimsical element to your wedding day and resulting photos.
 “Whether you let your bridal party pick their own dresses, or you prompt them on a specific color/style/design that you encourage them to wear, the end result will be something playfully elegant,” says Caitlin Campbell, senior event coordinator and designer at True Event.

 Wear a Minimalist Wedding Dress

-Your wedding dress can also be a nod to your minimalist wedding style.
-“For this chic wedding, the bride wore a stunning, minimalist gown by Rime Arodaky,” says Ashley Sawtelle, owner of Ashley Sawtelle.
-Clean lines and a minimalist design created the perfect focal point for the bride’s wedding portraits.
-Looking for a minimalist wedding dress?
+A simple wedding dress can add to your event's modern aesthetic.
+“For this chic wedding, the bride wore a stunning, minimalist gown by Rime Arodaky,” says photographer Ashley Sawtelle.
+Clean lines and a minimalist design created the perfect focal point for bridal portraits.

 What better way to send the message of a modern wedding design than with your invitations?
-“As the first indication of your wedding style, invitations are a key element in your wedding theme,” Thomas Bui, founder of Thomas Bui Lifestyle.
-For a modern event, bold text set against a minimal design will project a simple and fresh design for your stationery.
+"As the first indication of your wedding style, invitations are a key element in your wedding theme," explains Thomas Bui, founder of Thomas Bui Lifestyle.
+Bold text set against a minimal design will project a simple and fresh design for your stationery.

 Use a Simple Backdrop

 Sleek lines, a minimal background, and a sophisticated color palette can make or break a modern ceremony setting.
-Keep the focus on your couple, your venue, and your minimalist design by reducing your use of decor.
+Keep the focus on the couple, the venue, and the design by reducing your use of décor.

-A literal take on a fresh reception, Jill Remy, owner and designer at Jill & Co.
+For a literal take on a fresh reception, Jill Remy, owner and designer at Jill & Co.
 Events, suggests creating your centerpieces with an overflow of greenery.
-“One of the best ways to turn your reception into an example of a contemporary style is to use arrangements filled with vines, leaves, and other lush, green foliage,” Remy says.
+"One of the best ways to turn your reception into an example of contemporary style is to use arrangements filled with vines, leaves, and other lush, green foliage," she says.

-If you still want to include florals into your tablescape design, vary each arrangement in height as to create multiple levels of centerpieces.
+If you still want to include florals in your tablescape design, vary each arrangement's height to create multiple levels of centerpieces.

-Why not eliminate the need for decor when it comes to finalizing your modern ceremony setup?
-“One modern approach to your ceremony would be to keep the focal point solely on your couple,” says Kat Braman, owner of Kat Braman.
-“The result of a scenic backdrop without the use of decor will result in striking final photos."
+Why not eliminate the need for décor when it comes to finalizing your modern ceremony setup?
+“One approach to your ceremony would be to keep the focal point solely on your couple,” says Kat Braman, owner of Kat Braman.
+“The result of a scenic backdrop without the use of décor will result in striking final photos."